Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 Name: Weee! -> Weeeeee!
 Author: Ivan

+**[GENERAL]**
+Solid level layout.

 **[CHALLENGE]**
+With the level name like that, I expect you should go as fast as possible to beat this level.
+And guess what?
+It's pretty fun to launch yourself accross the room and avoid obsticle.

 ## Level 26
 Name: Slow and steady.. -> You Can Do It!
 Author: Ivan

+**[GENERAL]**
+Between you and Varo, I can't decide which one of you are great

 ## Level 27
+Name: The Floor Is Spike
+Author: Azka

+**[GENERAL]**
+Honestly, I expect that every single level up until this point has "spike" in its name.
+Thankfully, this is the last instance of that.

+What's disappointing is that the next level is copied from this level with little modification.
+I think it should go without saying but copying a previous room and modify it a little isn't a good level design principal.
+I decide to just redo this level.

 ## Level 28
+Name: The Floor Is Abyss
+Author: Azka

+**[GENERAL]**
+You know what, I'll keep the room name.
+Because I like you a lot.

+As I said before, this level layout is copied from the last level, just modified a bit.
+Though I'll keep the layout of this level this time.

 ## Level 29
+Name: Panic Room!
+Author: Naufal

+**[GENERAL]**
+This level feels unfinished.
+Fun fact: "Panic Room" is also a name of a room in VVVVVV.
+Maybe you got the name from that?

 ## Level 30